 Yes, it is okay to have only one child.
+Parents, don’t think too hard about things like: Are only children lonely?
 In fact, studies suggest that their cognitive reasoning, as well as their relationship with parents, is often better than those with siblings.

-An only child may value privacy a lot more than others, they may be self-sufficient but might still have less positive self-views.
+An only child may value privacy a lot more than others, they may be self-sufficient but might have less positive self-esteem.
 However, the personality of an only child doesn’t solely depend on the fact that they grew up without siblings.